Rental Property Down Payment Requirements

 The required down payment for a rental property is determined by the intersection of several variables: the loan program (conventional, DSCR, portfolio, hard money), the property type (single-family, 2-unit, 3-4 unit), the borrower’s occupancy intention (investment vs. primary residence), the borrower’s credit score, the number of other financed properties the borrower holds, and the specific lender’s overlay requirements.
 Overlay requirements are additional restrictions individual lenders impose beyond the minimum guidelines set by Fannie Mae, Freddie Mac, or the loan program sponsor.

 For a conventional single-family investment property, the baseline minimum is 15% of the appraised value or purchase price, whichever is lower.
-However, a borrower with a 680 credit score putting 15% down on their second financed investment property will face substantially higher loan-level price adjustments than a borrower with a 760 credit score putting 25% down on their first.
+Under Fannie Mae’s loan-level price adjustment matrix, investment property borrowers with credit scores below 740 and LTV ratios above 75% face progressively higher pricing adjustments, with the impact compounding for borrowers financing multiple investment properties. than a borrower with a 760 credit score putting 25% down on their first.
 The LLPA matrix published by Fannie Mae and Freddie Mac specifies the pricing impact for each combination of LTV, credit score, property type, and occupancy status.

-When the borrower already holds multiple financed properties (typically five or more), conventional lenders impose additional requirements including a minimum 25% down payment regardless of unit count, a minimum 720 credit score, documented reserves of six months PITI on all financed properties, and no mortgage late payments in the previous 12 months.
+When a borrower holds five or more financed properties, GSE-backed conventional lenders impose enhanced eligibility requirements including higher reserves and minimum credit scores, consistent with Fannie Mae’s multiple-financed-property guidelines.
+Per conventional lending guidelines for investors with multiple financed properties, borrowers with 7 to 10 financed properties must meet a minimum 720 credit score, provide at least 25% down, and document six months of PITIA reserves on each financed property., and no mortgage late payments in the previous 12 months.
 These escalating requirements make it progressively more difficult and capital-intensive to acquire additional properties through conventional financing.

 Down Payment Sources and Documentation